nhitran1111/drug-sales-report/README.md

 # Portfolio Case Study: Drug Sales Performance Analysis

 ---
-## ✨ Introduction:
+## ✨ Introduction
 This case study takes a deep dive into drug sales data from 2022 to 2023, focusing on customer segmentation, revenue trends, and product performance.
 A dashboard was developed to break down sales by demographics, countries, buyer types, and time periods—highlighting key patterns and insights to support strategic business decisions.

 ---
-## 📃 Problem Statement
+## 🔒 Problem Statements
 1. Which drug products generate the most revenue, and how do customer types and demographics influence product performance?
 2. Which customer segments are driving the most revenue, and how can we better understand our buyer profiles to improve targeting and sales strategy?
 3. What are the key revenue trends over time, and how do seasonal or quarterly patterns affect overall drug sales performance?
+---

-## Data Source
+## 📚 Data Sources
 There are 3 datasets provided in CSV format, described as below:
 - `fact_sales.csv` is a fact table that records individual drug sales transactions, which used for tracking and analyzing sales performance over time, across products, regions, and customer types
 - `dim_drug.csv` is a dimension table containing detailed information about each drug in the dataset
 - `dim_customers` is a dimension table containing demographic and identification information of customers
+---

-## Skills demonstrated
+## ⚙️ Skills demonstrated
 The following Power BI features were incorporated:
 1. Bookmarking,
-2. Measures, new tables
+2. Measures, tables
 3. Page navigation
 4. Filters
 5. Tooltips
 6. Button
 7. DAX
-8. Modelling
-The project follows the star schema model, which has 2 dimension tables and 1 fact table.
+8. Modelling: The project follows the star schema model, which has 2 dimension tables and 1 fact table.
 The dimension tables are all joined to the fact table with a one-to-many relationship.
+---

-## Visualization
+## 🖼️ Visualization
 The report consists of 3 following pages:
 1. Top/Bottom Analysis
 2. Customers Analysis